-- Once all lines have been thoroughly flushed with Acetonitrile, inject Acetonitrile into both plate positions utilizing a plate filled with columns to avoid spills. - 4.
-Drain waste tray thoroughly to not leave liquid in drain lines. - Note: Verify that vacuum pump is turned on and waste tray valve is open. - 5.
-Repeat above step 2-3 times to ensure drain lines are flushed with Acetonitrile. - 6.
+- 3. Once all lines have been thoroughly flushed with Acetonitrile, inject Acetonitrile into waste tray and all plate positions utilizing a plate filled with columns to avoid spills. - Inject Acetonitrile into waste tray by utilizing any injection line connected to Acetonitrile in Test I/O Screen. - Drain waste tray thoroughly to not leave liquid in drain lines.
+Note: Verify that vacuum pump is turned on and waste tray valve is open. - 6.
+Inject Acetonitrile into columns and drain plate locations utilizing the Vacuum Pulse Calibration screen. - 7.
+Repeat above step 2-3 times to ensure drain lines are flushed with Acetonitrile. - 8.
 Hold 'Drain' button down in Vacuum pump calibration screen until liquid evacuates drain lines.

-Note: Verify that vacuum pump is turned on and that plates are clamped down
+Note: Verify that vacuum pump is turned on and that plates are clamped down will evacuate all remaining Acetonitrile from liquid lines.

-- 7. Place empty bottles in all monomer and reagent bottle locations on instrument. - From Test I/O flush all injection lines by turning on a few injection line locations at a time and allowing liquid to flow out for a few minutes.
-This will evacuate all remaining Acetonitrile from liquid lines. - 9.
-Once all liquid lines and drain lines are completely empty, evacuate any waste remaining in waste container(s). - 10.
-Evacuate all synthesis waste from container into a secondary waste location.
-Thoroughly rinse container(s) with Acetonitrile.
+- Place empty bottles in all monomer and reagent bottle locations on instrument.
+Note: Do not shut off Argon or Nitrogen pressure to instrument. - 10.
+From Test I/O flush all injection lines by turning on a few injection line locations at a time and allowing liquid to flow out for a few minutes.
+This

-- 11. Open container(s) and allow container(s) to air dry in a fume hood or by utilizing a snorkel system. - 12.
-Shut off Argon or Nitrogen to instrument and at gas tank. - 13.
-Gently loosen and remove all monomer and reagent bottles to relieve gas pressure. - 14.
-Disconnect all tubing from gas tank to instrument. - 15.
-Disconnect or coil and zip tie any ventilation tubing that was previously routed to a snorkel system or fume hood. - 16.
-Disconnect reagent bottle caps from instrument if needed for storage or transport. - 17.
+- 11. Return to Vacuum Pulse Calibration screen in Lodestar software.
+With vacuum pump on, click "Drain" button for several seconds for all plate positions until there is no longer visible liquid in waste container tubing.
+Repeat using "Drain Waste" button to evacuate all remaining liquid in waste tray drain line. - 12.
+Once all liquid lines and drain lines are completely empty, evacuate any waste remaining in waste container(s). - 13.
+Evacuate all synthesis waste from container into a secondary waste location via 'Waste Control' screen.
+Thoroughly rinse container(s) with Acetonitrile. - 14.
+This may be done manually or by injecting Acetonitrile into waste tray on instrument and draining waste tray several times. - 15.
+Evacuate all remaining Acetonitrile in waste container(s) once adequately rinsed. - Open container(s) and allow container(s) to air dry in a fume hood or by utilizing a snorkel system. - 17.
+Shut off Argon or Nitrogen to instrument and at gas tank. - 18.
+Gently loosen and remove all monomer and reagent bottles to relieve gas pressure. - 19.
+Disconnect all tubing from gas tank to instrument. - 20.
+Disconnect or coil and zip tie any ventilation tubing that was previously routed to a snorkel system or fume hood. - 21.
+Disconnect reagent bottle caps from instrument if needed for storage or transport. - 22.
 To remove reagent bottle caps, unscrew liquid lines attached to reagent manifolds using an adjustable crescent wrench.
-Gently press on gray portion of gas line fitting and pull gas line out of fitting. - 18.
+Gently press on gray portion of gas line fitting and pull gas line out of fitting. - 23.
 Gently coil reagent bottle cap tubing and secure it with a zip tie while being mindful to not bend of crease tubing.
-This can be done if removing bottle caps or leaving them attached to the instrument. - 19.
-Empty monomer bottles may be place on instrument depending on storage needs.
+This can be done if removing bottle caps or leaving them attached to the instrument.

+24. Empty monomer bottles may be place on instrument depending on storage needs.